sebringj/kitgui-npm/README.md

 	// "kind" which is "ids", "seo", or "vars"
-	// "editorType" which is "INLINE", "HTML", "IMAGE-ROTATOR", "RAW", "TEAM" (so far) items : [{ id: String, kind : String, editorType : String }],
+	// "editorType" which is "INLINE", "HTML", "IMAGE-ROTATOR", "RAW", "TEAM" (so far) items : [{ id: String, kind : String, editorType : String }], });

-	// cache is plain object with name-value pairs cache : {},

-	// disables reading cache on the request, useful when in edit mode, default is true cacheNoRead : Boolean,

-	// disables cache, default is true
-	cacheDisable : Boolean
-});

 ## License